nayyarv/PyCudaIntro/README.md

 ## Source

-likelihood/
+- likelihood/
-	simple.py - an inefficient pure python/numpy implementation written by me before realising computational time was a thing scikitLL.py - an implementation using scikit-learn's GMM code.
+	- [simple.py](source/likelihood/simple.py) - an inefficient pure python/numpy implementation written by me before realising computational time was a thing
+	- [scikitLL.py](source/likelihood/scikitLL.py) - an implementation using scikit-learn's GMM code.
 Originally used the `sklearn.mixture.GMM` class but this has been deprecated and significantly sped up with the `sklearn.mixture.gaussian_mixture.GaussianMixture` class.
-Uses scipy and I suspect compiled fortran/C subroutes under the hood cudaLL.py - an implementation using `PyCUDA` and the my kernel as in `kernel.cu`.
-The heavy lifting is in the .cu file and the python file is just setting everything up. base.py - the object to mock/subclass for interchangeable use timeRunner.py - runs the various implenetations with various powers of 10.
-Use `--method` to choose the method to check test_validity - a pytest file to compare the results of the output using randomized input
+Uses scipy and I suspect compiled fortran/C subroutes under the hood
+	- [cudaLL.py](source/likelihood/cudaLL.py) - an implementation using `PyCUDA` and the my kernel as in [kernel.cu](source/likelihood/kernel.cu).
+The heavy lifting is in the .cu file and the python file is just setting everything up.
+	- base.py - the object to mock/subclass for interchangeable use
+	- tests.py - some quick checks
+- timeRunner.py - runs the various implenetations with various powers of 10.
+Use `--method` to choose the method to check
+- test_validity - a pytest file to compare the results of the output using randomized input

 ## Talk